YohannBethoule/aoe4_stats/README.md

 **Server:** Express, for deployment on Heroku only

+## Roadmap

+- Waiting for an official API to be made for more analytics

+- Design and UX improvements

+- Make a gallery to give easy access to the image assets I'm using

 ## Feedback

 If you have any feedback, please reach out to us at aoe4.analytics@gmail.com

-## Roadmap

-- Additional browser support

-- Add more integrations